Prison term for Urbana man with cocaine

 Alexander J. Taylor, whose last known local address was in the 1100 block of Austin Drive, pleaded guilty Friday before Judge Tom Difanis to possession with intent to deliver cocaine.

 He admitted that on Oct.
-7, 2019, he had less than 15 grams of cocaine on him when arrested for allegedly hitting a man at a bar in downtown Champaign.
+7, 2019, he had about 8 grams of crack cocaine on him when arrested for allegedly hitting a man at a bar in downtown Champaign.

 A count of aggravated battery in that case was dismissed in return for his plea as was an unrelated case charging him with kidnapping, aggravated battery and domestic battery for an incident at an Urbana motel in early July.